 Losing a limb due to a dog bite injury is traumatic and life-altering.
 The medical costs alone associated with an amputation are substantial.
 A dog bite victim who loses a limb will need the help of an experienced dog bite attorney to ensure a recovery for not only current medical costs but also extensive costs for ongoing medical care, prosthetics and physiotherapy rehabilitation.

-The Law Offices of Edward A. Smith has over three decades of experience helping clients that have been severely injured including dog bite injuries resulting in amputation.
+The Edward A Smith Law Offices has over three decades of experience helping clients that have been severely injured including dog bite injuries resulting in amputation.
 If you or a loved one has suffered from a dog bite injury, contact our office for a free case evaluation at 916-921-6400 or toll free at 1-800-404-5400., www.autoaccident.com.
 Reviews can be found on Yelp and Avvo.